Nilsson stops 34 shots, Senators beat Blues 2-0

+OTTAWA, Ontario (AP) — Getting a win against the St. Louis Blues was nice for the Ottawa Senators and their fans.
+Seeing two players who could be key to their future was better.

-OTTAWA, Ontario (AP) — Anders Nilsson stopped 34 shots for his second shutout of the season as the Ottawa Senators beat the St. Louis Blues 2-0 on Thursday night.
+Anders Nilsson stopped 34 shots for his second shutout of the season as the Senators beat the Blues 2-0 on Thursday night.
 Christian Wolanin and Chris Tierney scored to help Ottawa snap a three-game losing streak.
 The shutout was Nilsson’s sixth of his career.

+Defenseman Erik Brannstrom and forward Max Veronneau made their NHL debuts for the rebuilding Senators.

+“It was a night where the kids were the story and I liked both of them tremendously,” Senators coach Marc Crawford said.
+“Veronneau getting the amount of shots he did is good.
+He’s got good speed and a good sense to get open.
+Brannstrom is as advertised.
+That kid has poise.

 Veronneau, 23, was born and raised in Ottawa and played three years of junior hockey in the city with Gloucester before embarking on his four-year collegiate career at Princeton.
 He signed a two-year entry level contract with the Senators on Tuesday after the Tigers were eliminated from the NCAA playoffs and his first skate with the NHL team was on Wednesday.